Entrepreneur Personality Know Your Own Preferred Way of Being and Appreciate Others

 Nonetheless, many so-called specialists consider that the ‘best’ type for being an entrepreneur is an ENTP (an Extraverted, iNtuitive, Thinking, Perceiving type).
 But don’t let this kind of prescription fool you.
 There are entrepreneurs of all types (and different genders, racial origins, sizes, shapes).

 Personally I started out as an INFP (Introverted, iNtuitive, Feeling, Perceiving type), though my work, often involving big groups, gradually meant that I became a more of a borderline Introverted/Extraverted type, especially when the situation demands it.
+So I’d say that your entrepreneur personality can change to some extent in consequence of your activities.

 There is no one-size fits all for the entrepreneur personality type best suited for venture success.
 There are business founders, such as Bill Gates, who are known introverts—and who had huge startup success.
 You may think that a feeling type is not a natural go-getting entrepreneur, but in today’s world, we need more feeling types to come out of the closet in the business world, so that we can experience greater empathy with employees and customers.